 Barclays Arrival® Premier World Elite Mastercard® vs Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is the better card for consumers who spend a lot on travel and dining.
 This is because on a gross rewards basis, it offers a 2.5% reward rate on these purchases (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal), which is 25% greater than the 2% you can earn with the Barclays Arrival® Premier World Elite Mastercard®.
-It also has a lower annual fee of $95, which is waived for the first year.
+It also has a lower annual fee of $0 Intro Annual Fee for the first year then $150.
 If you don't spend that much on travel and dining, you should go with the Barclays Arrival® Premier World Elite Mastercard® as it is the better card for all other spending.

 The Chase Ultimate Rewards® points earned with the Chase Sapphire Preferred® Card are great for people who are willing to put in a little effort to maximize their points by finding the best redemption options.
 However, if don't want to worry about getting the most value from your rewards the Barclays Arrival® Premier World Elite Mastercard® is the better choice, as you can recoup the same mile value when redeemed for any travel spending.